alex-bellon/wikipedia/README.md

 - [Chewbacca defense](https://en.wikipedia.org/wiki/Chewbacca_defense) - a legal strategy in which a criminal defense lawyer tries to confuse the jury rather than refute the case of the prosecutor.
 - [Crumbling skull rule](https://en.wikipedia.org/wiki/Crumbling_skull_rule) - a well-established legal doctrine used in some tort law systems.
 It holds that where a plaintiff had a condition or injury that predates the tort and would have naturally deteriorated or worsened over time (e.g. a crumbling skull), the defendant is not responsible to the degree that the condition or injury would have naturally worsened over time.
 - [Eggshell skull](https://en.wikipedia.org/wiki/Eggshell_skull) - a well-established legal doctrine in common law, used in some tort law systems, with a similar doctrine applicable to criminal law.
 The rule states that, in a tort case, the unexpected frailty of the injured person is not a valid defense to the seriousness of any injury caused to them.
+- [Jelly bean rule](https://en.wikipedia.org/wiki/Jelly_bean_rule) - a rule that says that just because foods are low in fat, cholesterol, and sodium, they cannot claim to be "healthy" unless they contain at least 10 percent of the Daily Value of: vitamin A, vitamin C, calcium, protein, fiber, or iron.
+The FDA also made a policy that companies could not fortify foods with the sole intent of making that claim.
 - [Stambovsky vs. Ackley](https://en.wikipedia.org/wiki/Stambovsky_v._Ackley) commonly known as the Ghostbusters ruling, is a case in the New York Supreme Court held that held that a house, which the owner had previously advertised to the public as haunted by ghosts, legally was haunted for the purpose of an action for rescission brought by a subsequent purchaser of the house
 - [Statue forbidding Bearing of Armour](https://en.wikipedia.org/wiki/Statute_forbidding_Bearing_of_Armour) - was enacted in 1313 during the reign of Edward II of England.
 It decrees "that in all Parliaments, Treatises and other Assemblies, which should be made in the Realm of England for ever, that every Man shall come without all Force and Armour".